A Post-Camino De Santiago (Primitivo Route) look at our packing list

 Used it on my feet every morning and my thighs.
 No chafing problems at all.
 Got the tiny tube and it was enough for a 2 week hike.

 - 1 oz of toothpaste We had 3 little grocery store travel tubes between us and that was enough.

 - 1 Perfect size and felt nice and soft.
 So glad I decided to buy the larger size and not take one of my smaller ones.

-- Pibella Female Urinary Diverter: This is the smallest and easiest to use on the market.
+- Female Urinary Diverter: This is the smallest and easiest to use on the market.
 You can buy it online but I just saw them for sale at REI as of 4/5/17.
 So maybe they are testing out the market for them.
 It’s a small tube that fits snugly and let’s a women urinate standing up.
 Very good for those crowded trails when there isn’t much tree coverage to go hide behind.
 Wiping with the bandana is a breeze since it’s just a trickle.
 Just like the guys do, but without the “shake” part.
-I believe in providing as much information as possible for the ladies. 🙂 Hardly used it, to be honest.
+I believe in providing as much information as possible for the ladies. 🙂 Didn’t use it at all.
 It was just faster to drop my drawers since I was wearing a skirt.
 Sent it forward to Santiago.

 - A few band-aids

 - 1 small bottle of Naproxen (Naproxen did nothing for my Achilles pain or my plantar fasciitis.
 I got a COX-2 inhibitor in the local pharmacy that worked better (like Celebrex but a different brand.
 I carried a bunch of these as I was taking them every 8 hours.
 Easy to buy in Spain over the counter.
 Unlike the US where you need a prescription.)

 - 1 Blister pack of Benadryl (Never used it and will not take again)

 - 1 Blister pack of Loperamide (Definitely needed it one day in a location where there was no pharmacy, ie the middle of the woods.
 Will take again)